-The Student Organizations office registers undergraduate and graduate student organizations within the Vanderbilt community.
-Sport clubs must have approval from the Director of Campus Recreation or the director's designee.
+The Office of Student Organizations registers undergraduate and graduate/professional student organizations within the Vanderbilt community.
+Club sports must have approval from the Vanderbilt Recreation and Wellness Center.
 Religious groups must have approval from the University Chaplain and Director of Religious Life.
 Political groups must be approved by the Dean of Students or the dean's designee.
-Volunteer and/or service organizations must be approved by the Director of Active Citizenship and Service.
-Greekletter social organizations requires membership in one of the three Greek-letter governing bodies..
+Volunteer and/or service organizations must be approved by the Office of Active Citizenship and Service.
+Greek-letter social organizations requires membership in one of the four Greek-letter governing bodies..

 Student organizations must reapply for registration annually.
-Typically, the deadline for registration is in April for the subsequent academic year.
-Registration expires July 1 for organizations that fail to re-register, or that are unsuccessful in completing the registration process.
-All organizations must have a current membership roster and constitution and/or bylaws on file with the Student Organizations office.
+Typically, the deadline for registration is the end of the third week of the semester.
+Registration expires after the third week of the semester for organizations that fail to re-register, or that are unsuccessful in completing the registration process.
+All organizations must have a current membership roster and constitution and/or bylaws on file with the Office of Student Organizations via Anchor Link.

 The registration process requires the submission of a constitution or bylaws, which include a statement of purpose, criteria for membership, rules of procedure, and, names and contact information for officers and advisers.
 During the registration process, the organization must affirm that it does not discriminate unlawfully or in violation of University policy.
-(See "Equal Opportunity (/student\handbook/student-conduct/#equal-opportunity)" section in Chapter 1 "Policies and Regulations.)
-Registered student organizations must be open to all students as members and must permit all members in good standing to seek leadership posts.
+This language can be found on the adviser affirmation form within the registration form.
+(See Chapter 8, "Student Discrimination (/student\handbook/student-discrimination/)) Registered student organizations must be open to all students as members and must permit all members in good standing to seek leadership posts.
 Single-sex organizations are permissible to the extent allowed under Title IX of the Education Amendments Act of 1972, 20 U.S.C. § 1681.
-Inquiries or complaints should be directed to Anita J. Jenious, J.D., Director; the Equal Opportunity, Affirmative Action, and Disability Services Department; Baker Building; PMB 401809, 2301 Vanderbilt Place; Nashville, TN 37240-1809.
-Telephone 615-32(2-4705) (V/TDD); FAX 615-34(3-4969.)
+Inquiries or complaints should be directed to the Title IX and Student Discrimination Office.

-Detailed information regarding organization registration may be found on the Student Organizations website (https://www.vanderbilt.edu/studentorgs/).
+Detailed information regarding organization registration may be found on the Student Organizations website (/studentorgs/).